-Most ABN Sole Traders find it tough to work out exactly how much tax they’ll need to pay.
-Most tax calculators are set up for permanent employees working PAYG jobs, and so aren’t accurate for self-employed contractors and freelancers.
+Most sole traders find it hard to work out exactly how much tax they’ll need to pay.
+Most tax calculators are set up for permanent employees working PAYG jobs, and so aren’t accurate for sole traders, contractors and freelancers.

-At Hnry we decided to create our own tax calculator, specifically for sole traders.
-It will calculate out how much tax you’ll need to pay across the main tax types.
+We decided to create our own tax calculator, specifically for sole traders, to help you calculate how much tax you’ll need to pay across the main tax types.

 Key Taxes for the Self-Employed:

-- Medicare - Any income you make from self-employment is also subject to the 2% Medicare levy.
-If you also earn income from PAYG/Salary work, then you will already be making Medicare contributions as part of your PAYG taxes, and therefore any Medicare levies on your self-employed income will be in addition to that.
+Any income you make from self-employment is also subject to the 2% Medicare levy.
+If you also earn income from PAYG/Salary work, then you will already be making Medicare contributions as part of your PAYG taxes, and therefore any Medicare on your self-employed income will be in addition to that.

 Note that if you earn more than $90,000 per year and don’t have an appropriate level of private patient hospital cover, you may also be liable for the Medicare levy surcharge (MLS).